humorless/ku-crm/README.md

     | data warehouse |                  | ops database |
     |----------------|   <-- sync <---  |--------------|
 ```
-1. the original data stored at `students` table at the data warehouse.
+1. the original data stored at `student` table at the data warehouse.
-2. the `ops_students` table at the data warehouse should be synced from ops database.
+2. the `ops_student` table at the data warehouse should be synced from ops database.

 ## License